camrenaa/Possesst/README.md

 ## Features
 ### Realistic movement!
-+ Adaptive natural looking movement generated on the fly procedurally.
++ Adaptive natural looking movement generated on the fly procedurally. ' Possesst ' utilized procedural animation & multiple forms of Inverse Kinematics (IK).

 ### All you need is your character model!
 + Automatically generate viewmodel arms/rig instantly!
 Simply drag & drop any rigged humaoid character model, and your viewmodel is automatically created.